vmthanh-bi/100DaysOfSwiftUI/Project 13 - Instafilter/README.md

 ## Day 3

-- Using coordinators to manage SwiftUI View Controllers to intergrate `UIKit` with SwiftUI)
+- Using coordinators to manage SwiftUI View Controllers to intergrate `UIKit` with SwiftUI
-- Saving images in User's Photo Library
+- Saving images in user's Photo Library

 ## Day 4